folletto95/meshspy/README.md

 ## Web Application

 A simple web interface lives in `cmd/webapp`.
 It serves an HTML page and forwards MQTT messages over WebSockets.
+Messages typed in the page are published over MQTT and delivered to the mesh as text packets.
 Run it with Go:

 ```bash
 go run ./cmd/webapp